-You’ve got everything from perimeter security, physical security: doors, buildings, parking, access control systems, right the way through to POS systems, tills, they take an awful lot of money.
+You’ve got everything from perimeter security, physical security: doors, buildings, parking, access control systems, right the way through to POS systems, and tills, they take an awful lot of money.

 Take student bars – is the video camera system in there providing a feed that’s being matched up with the Epos data that’s then also matching up the person logged in on the till at 2 o’clock this afternoon?
-And so they’re the one taking the money right the way through to cyber security resilience on student applications.
+And so they’re the ones taking the money right the way through to cyber security resilience on student applications.

 Now that also might be a manufacturing system, because they might build satellites and there’s a development engineering team with core IP in there.
 They might be, an engineering technical university.

-There’s all sorts of different systems.
+There are all sorts of different systems.
 So I think it’s verging on cruel or unfair to expect an IT department in an education sector to suddenly start becoming experts in all these fields.
 Even with self-learning and education.

 You have to separate the systems.
-You have to try and get best practice in those systems discreetly and then look for solutions that bring them together in a way that’s controllable.
+You have to try and get best practices in those systems discreetly and then look for solutions that bring them together in a way that’s controllable.
 The biggest challenge is, we pull them all together and then they don’t work or they don’t do quite what you think they were going to do and you’re back to the same thing.

 Flexibility doesn’t do what it says on the tin.
 Can I prove that it does what it says on the tin before I buy it?
-Is it cost effective?
+Is it cost-effective?
 Because there are amazing solutions out there, but they cost so much money.
 Identity Management, which is IDAS or the cheap version Identity as A Service.
-Yes it’s a fantastic thing to have.
+Yes, it’s a fantastic thing to have.
 But you need to have the roadmap and the journey and the process, and the buy-in from everybody to go and implement it.
 It’s a lot of money.
 It’s a lot of time and it’s a long process.